Want to learn new ways to make extra money?

 2. Make commitments outside of work…and keep them

-Take a yoga class a couple times a week, join a book club, or schedule a weekly dinner date with a friend or significant other.
+Take a yoga class a couple of times a week, join a book club, or schedule a weekly dinner date with a friend or significant other.
 Just make sure whatever you commit to is enjoyable and has nothing to do with your day job.

 Making commitments outside of the office forces you to leave your desk at a reasonable hour (unless you want to be known as the flaky friend) and spend time doing something good for your mind and your body.